Frequently Asked Questions (FAQ)

 What are the differences between the types of sessions?

-There are three different types of sessions at CCSA’s Issues of Substance 2019.
-The three types are oral presentations, interactive learning workshops and poster presentations.
+There are three types of sessions at CCSA’s Issues of Substance 2023: oral presentations, interactive learning workshops and poster presentations.

-Oral presentations consist of individual presentations of 20 minutes or team presentations that feature a panel of three 20-minute presentations that allow for a brief overview of the major points or highlights of a particular program or research project.
-Each presentation is followed by 30 minutes of moderated discussion and questions from attendees, which will be arranged by the Issues of Substance Program Committee.
+Oral Presentations consist of individual presentations of 20 minutes, or team presentations that feature a panel of three 20-minute presentations.
+Both allow for a brief overview of the major points or highlights of a particular program, policy or research project.
+All presentations will be followed by 30 minutes of moderated discussion and questions from attendees, which will be arranged by the Issues of Substance Program Committee.

-Workshops are interactive learning opportunities that demonstrate real-life application of techniques and skills.
+Workshops are interactive learning opportunities to show the real-life application of techniques and skills.
 They include opportunities for participants to be engaged and actively participate in learning.
 They will run 90 minutes in length.

-Posters allow for the presentation of key points or highlights of a particular research project, program or intervention.
+Poster Presentations allow for the presentation of key points or highlights of a research project, program, policy or intervention.
 During the designated poster viewing, the author will be available to respond to questions about their work.
-Authors are also encouraged to have handouts of the poster to share with conference participants.

 Does CCSA’s Issues of Substance provide simultaneous interpretation?

-CCSA will provide simultaneous interpretation for all plenary sessions, as well as select concurrent sessions yet to be determined.
-CCSA will identify presentations chosen for simultaneous interpretation in the program.
+CCSA will provide simultaneous interpretation into French or English for all plenary sessions, as well as select concurrent sessions that are yet to be determined.
+The program will identify presentations chosen for simultaneous interpretation.